 Butser Hill and the various valleys which cut into its flanks contain a number of notable areas for butterflies.
 However, recognising that the terrain comprises some steep slopes and changes in elevation of several hundred feet from the valley floor to summit, I choose just two areas to cover in this site feature, providing excellent examples of the valley floor and chalk downland habitat.

-The first is the steep-sided valley called 'Rake Bottom' (Photo 1 above and arrowed on map), also known as 'Grandfather's Bottom'.
+The first is the steep-sided valley called 'Rake Bottom' also known as 'Grandfather's Bottom'.
 The Rake is the slope running north-west from Butser summit, and Rake Bottom is the valley cutting into the hill from the west.
 The valley is home to numerous butterfly species, including 4 of our less common ones, namely Duke of Burgundy, Green Hairstreak, Grizzled Skipper and Dingy Skipper.
 The flight periods of these species all overlap, so in theory at least, they can all be seen during the same visit with mid-May being the best time.